top of page

 Siricius Decree.jpg

-Pope St. Siricius of the 4th century, the 38th Bishop of Rome left behind his original handwritten decrees that is now preserved in Rome.
-This document provides clear guidance on a significant issue that is crucial for faithful Catholics today.
-(Click on photo)
+BISHOP St. Siricius of the 4th century, the 38th Bishop of Rome left behind his original handwritten decrees that is now preserved in Rome.

 ARE CATHOLICS ANTI-SEMITIC ~ ANTI-JEWS?

 First of all, "anti-semitic" is a misnomer (wrong name) that many use to apply to some who do not agree with Jews.
 The word "Semite" applies to all descendants of Noah's son Shem, including Israel.
-All Arabs and middle-Easterners are Semites, so, to accuse someone as antisemitic because they don't agree that Jesus is the foretold Messiah (Christ) is a misnomer and incorrect.
-Christians have no mandate or permission from Jesus to be against Jews.
+All Arabs and middle-Easterners are Semites, so, to accuse someone as antisemitic because they disagree with Jews who reject Jesus as the foretold Messiah (Christ) is a misnomer and incorrect.
+Catholics have no mandate or permission from Jesus to be against (anti- Jews).
+In fact, Catholics are commanded to love neighbors, jews or otherwise.

 bottom of page